openshift-cs/okd.io/docs/okd-io.md

 - navigation
 - additional visual styling, such as font, additional visual sections
 - content of header and footer
+- does a section need a different template, such as the blogs?

 ## Content and content location